DmitryTeplov182/strava-club-leatherboard-bot/README.md

 This Python script scrapes data from the Strava club leaderboard, providing information about the leaders of the previous week.
 The data is sent to users via a Telegram bot, supporting both [inline](https://core.telegram.org/api/bots/inline) and classic modes.
 Code uses Selenium to scrape data.
 So you need to create Strava account for it.

 **DO NOT USE YOUR MAIN STRAVA ACCOUNT HERE.
 STRAVA CAN BAN YOU FOR SCRAPPING ANY TIME**

+Strava is constantly struggling with data parsing.
+Since November 6, 2024, it's been necessary to use a [undetected_chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver/) and Chrome inside the container with the bot.
+Also, a VNC server has been added to the container.
+If you need to use it, uncomment the lines in the docker-compose file.
+The password is inside the Dockerfile.
 ## Installation
 1. **Install Docker and Docker Compose:**
 Follow the official Docker documentation to install Docker and Docker Compose on your system.